WillDreamer/Omni-Mol/README.md

 We provide the checkpoints of Omni-Mol reported in main table, please just xxxx

 ## Dataset

+### Data Download
+We have also provided compressed packages of all our training and testing data, which can be found in the `assets/train.zip` and `assets/evaluate.zip` folder.

 ### Task list
 - "forward"
 - "reagent"